averkinderen/uptec.github.io/_posts/2024-01-16-auth-series-4-call-protected-api-by-azure-ad-microsoft-entra-id-via-console-device-code-flow.md

 ![2024 01 16 15H44 13](/assets/images/auth-series-4/2024-01-16_15h44_13.gif)

-On Windows OS, to check the token cache file, you can go to Local folder like in the screenshot below.
+On Windows OS, to check the token cache file, you can go to Local folder like as seen in the screenshot below:

 ![2024 01 16 15H57 55](/assets/images/auth-series-4/2024-01-16_15h57_55.png)